India: Domestic Corporate Taxation

 Taxation of a Branch Office

-If a branch office receives no income, then nominally it will not have to pay tax.
-If, however, income is attributed to the office, tax will be due at 40% plus surcharges and education 'cess' (totalling 42.02% in 2012/13).
+If a branch office receives no income, nominally it will not have to pay tax.
+If, however, income is attributed to the office, tax will be due at 40% plus surcharges and education 'cess' (totalling 42.02%).
 The Direct Taxes Code would reduce the tax rate on non-resident business to 30%, but would impose a 15% branch profits tax, thus worsening the existing position for foreign companies, since there is little scope to set foreign expenses against the income attributed to a local operation.
 The Direct Taxes Code was due to be introduced in April 2012.
-It was then delayed for at least a year, and put off yet again in early 2013.
+Since then, it has been delayed several times and has still not been implemented.
 The situation is therefore highly uncertain.